chidokun/chidokun.github.io/content/posts/software/mime-type-and-upload-file-problem.en-us.md

 # Beginning

-The story begins in my previous projects.
+The story began in my previous projects.
 There was a requirement to develop a feature that an administrator can upload a text file containing bad words.
 The system used these words to real-time check the contents that the user submitted.
 The uploaded file needs to follow a specific format.

 To prevent users from uploading files other than text files, we can do it on the frontend.